wangshgeo/lkhq/readme.txt

 Proof of efficacy of current method:
 1. Using 3-opt hill-climber on first world record (by LKH) of lrb744710 quickly returns improvements.
-    Although is an old world record, it proves that LKH (and LK) gives up k-optimality by arbitrarily fixing search neighborhoods. http://www.math.uwaterloo.ca/tsp/vlsi/lrb744710.log.html
+    Although it is an old world record, it proves that LKH (and LK) gives up k-optimality by arbitrarily fixing search neighborhoods. http://www.math.uwaterloo.ca/tsp/vlsi/lrb744710.log.html

 Using a quad tree has the following advantages:
 1. All possible improving steps (deletion of one edge and addition of one edge) are considered.